0x5a4/Luma/PROTOCOL.md

 ### Global IP
 Returns the Global IP of the device.
 Only works if http is included in the firmware("null" otherwise).
 This value is immutable

+## dummy
+Just a mock value to test if the device is reachable.
+Obviously immutable